 The main resident bird target on Lesvos is Krüper’s Nuthatch – a really beautiful representative of this large and widespread family (photo Eleni Galinou).

 On this, the third-largest Greek island, extensive areas of very different habitats are found (such as olive groves, pine forest, garrigue, and maquis), while another very important aspect that lures the birds to the island is the number of wetlands that are found here.
-Lesvos has a surprisingly high bird list for a relatively small island of 344 species (following International Ornithological Congress (IOC) v11.1 taxonomy, as of May 2021), and as such this will prove an excellent short extension to our longer Greece: Spring Birding Adventure on the Greek mainland.
+Lesvos has a surprisingly high bird list for a relatively small island of 348 species (following International Ornithological Congress (IOC) v13.1 taxonomy, as of July 2023), and as such this will prove an excellent short extension to our longer Birding Tour Greece: Spring Birding Adventure on the Greek mainland.

 Spring on the island is an incredible experience as thousands of migrant birds pour into and over the island as they return from their sub-Saharan wintering grounds in Africa, some stopping to breed in Lesvos with others continuing further north.
 Multiple species from a wide range of bird families including many spectacular summer-plumaged warblers, flycatchers, wheatears, shorebirds (waders), crakes, terns, herons, egrets, birds of prey, pipits, wagtails, finches, and buntings move through the island and boost an already impressive resident population of bird species.
 Some of the top migrant highlights include Eleonora’s Falcon, Lesser Kestrel, Levant Sparrowhawk, Eurasian Scops Owl, Little Crake, Baillon’s Crake, Little Bittern, White-winged Tern, Whiskered Tern, Masked Shrike, European Roller, European Bee-eater, Common Nightingale, Olive-tree Warbler, Rüppell’s Warbler, River Warbler, Rufous-tailed Scrub Robin, Eastern Black-eared Wheatear, Isabelline Wheatear, Collared Flycatcher, Red-throated Pipit, Citrine Wagtail, Black-headed Bunting, Cinereous Bunting, and Cretzschmar’s Bunting.